brittonlaroche/realm/inventoryDemo/README.md

 realm-cli import --path=./realm-master/inventoryDemo/export/sync --strategy=replace
 ```

-__NOTE: YOU DO NOT NEED TO DO AY OF THE REST OF THE STEPS IN SECTION 2 IF YOU IMPORT THE APP.
+__NOTE: YOU DO NOT NEED TO DO ANY OF THE REST OF THE STEPS IN SECTION 2 IF YOU IMPORT THE APP.
 GO TO SECTION 3.__

 #### 2.1.
 Creating the inventorySync project Manually.
 If you wish to create the SYNC application from scratch follow th enext few step in section 2.
 To start the sync process we need to create and Atlas realm application to sync data from the mobile device to the Atlas database.
 We start by clicking the "__Realm__" tab in the upper middle tab of the Atlas console.
 Then we select the green __"Create a New App"__ button in the upper right.